bufbuild-ru/docs/docs/reference/protovalidate/cel_extensions/index.md

 ### isHostAndPort

 `string.isHostAndPort(bool) -> bool`Test whether the string is a valid host/port pair.
-The single `bool` argument is required, and if it's true, the port is also required—otherwise, the port is optional.
+The single `bool` argument is required, and if it's true, the port is also required — otherwise, the port is optional.

 ### isHostname